brightbox/terraform-provider-brightbox/website/docs/r/server.html.markdown

 'encrypted as rest' by the cloud.
 * `disk_size` - (Optional) The desired size of the disk storage for the Server.
 Only usable with types using network block storage.
-* `data_volumes` - (Optional) List of volumes to attach to server.
-Only usable with types using network block storage.
 * `snapshots_retention` - (Optional) Keep this number of scheduled
 snapshots.
 Keep all if unset.
 * `snapshots_schedule` - (Optional) Crontab pattern for scheduled